KoiYouu/Blackjack-Game/README.md

 has always been something I wanted to learn how to play super well (i.e learning to card count) and this program would help me do that.
-Also I think that being able to just mess around in blackjack without real stakes is really nice as I won't actaully turn into a gambling addict and lose real money.
+Also I think that being able to just mess around in blackjack without real stakes is really nice as I won't actually turn into a gambling addict and lose real money.

 ## How To Play

 First launch the game with the run button located at the top, Specify how many players are playing and the starting balance for everyone.
-Each player then specifies how many hands they will be playing.
-The game then proceeds as a regular blackjack game with each player specifying to hit, stand, double, or split for each of their hands.
+The game then proceeds as a regular blackjack game with each player specifying to hit, stand, or double during their turns.
 This continues until all players run out of money, or you close the game.

 ## User Stories